spatialos/gdk-for-unity/docs/get-started.md

 <%(/Expandable)%>

+<%(Callout type="alert" message="
-<%(Callout type="alert" message="You need to select Linux Build Support during your setup because all server-workers in a cloud deployment run in a Linux environment.
-When you come to build your project, in the `Assets/Fps/Config/BuildConfiguration` file, do not change the `UnityGameLogic Cloud Environment` from Linux to a different target;  changing it causes further build errors.")%>
+* You need **Linux** build support.
+This is because server-workers in a cloud deployment run in a Linux environment.
+In the `Assets/Fps/Config/BuildConfiguration`, do not change the `UnityGameLogic Cloud Environment` from Linux.<br/>
+* You need **Mac** build support if you are developing on a Windows PC.<br/>
+* You need **Windows** build support if you are developing on a Mac. <br/>
+This is so your game supports end-users who may be playing on a different platform to your development machine.")%>

 If you need help using the GDK, come and talk to us about the software and the documentation via: